What is OAuth?

 Tokens are random strings generated by the authorization server after successful authentication with the resource owner, which will be used by clients to request resources from the resource server to obtain authorization for the particular resource.
 There are two types of tokens:

 - Refresh token: This token is issued with the access token, but unlike the latter, it is not sent in each request.
 The function of the refresh token is to obtain another access token when the current access token expires.
+The refresh token could also expires, it will include the refresh_token_expires_in field, which indicates the number of seconds before the refresh token expires.

 Register as a client